cgrgx/info3130_final_project/README.md

 - User Preferences: Features like easy-to-understand transactions, robust security, and personal financial assistance are highly valued.
 - User Pain Points: Challenges such as inconsistent platform experiences and poor customer service were identified as major issues.

-## UI Design

-Our UI design addresses common issues in existing online banking applications, such as complex navigation and inadequate accessibility features.
-We have designed various pages, each tailored for both desktop and mobile view, ensuring a seamless user experience.
-These include:

-- Sign-in Page
-- Home Page
-- Transaction Page
-- Investment Page
-- Transfer Funds Page
-- Chat UI

 ## Accessibility Evaluation

 We conducted a detailed accessibility evaluation and made necessary changes to ensure our design meets WCAG standards, particularly focusing on color contrast and navigation ease.